Integra Group

 -

-Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percent of company landbank certified by FSC.
-Also the company provided integrated training on RIL activities for it's employees, in collaboration with The Nature Conservancy, Tropical Forest Fund, and others.
+Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
+However, it is unclear if the company has a landbank on peat.

 -